algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - LogicSigVersion >= 5
 - Mode: Application

-`log` can be called up to MaxLogCalls times in a program, and log up to a total of 1k bytes.
+`log` fails if called more than MaxLogCalls times in a program, or if the sum of logged bytes exceeds 1024 bytes.

 ## tx_begin